ChenQiang-CN/a301_2020/notebooks/week6/flux_from_radiance_rev.rst

 Flux and radiance review
 ++++++++++++++++++++++++

 * Question:  "I'm confused about the difference between emission/radiance/flux.
 The incoming flux = irradiance = E. Radiance = L = independent of distance = luminosity.
 What's the outgoing flux then?
 Is the emission the outgoing flux?
 In Q4 of Beer's Law in MT Questions Part 1, it asks us to calculate emission (among other things).
 Are we calculating the outgoing flux (aka irradiance)?
 Or the outgoing radiance?
-The solutions say it's L = radiance but I'm not sure why it's multiplied by the absorptivity and irradiance."

-**Answer**  I've rewritten :ref:`mid_review1` Q4 so that it now reads:
+* The pertinent review question is :ref:`mid_review1` Q4:

 * "Find the narrow beam transmission, absorption and emission for a series of stacked layers of equal transmissivities and temperatures in a direction perpendicular